videolan/x265/doc/reST/cli.rst

 	Enables early exit from TU depth recursion, for inter coded blocks.

-	Level 1 - decides to recurse to next higher depth based on cost comparison of full size TU and split TU.
+	Level 1 - decides to recurse to next higher depth based on cost comparison of full-size TU and split TU.

 	Level 2 - based on first split subTU's depth, limits recursion of other split subTUs.